-The use of pediculicidal (or pesticides) or insecticidal sprays is strongly discouraged and is NOT recommended, as these may be harmful to family members and pets.
+The use of pediculicidal (or pesticides) or insecticidal sprays is strongly discouraged and is NOT recommended, as these may be harmful to family member and pets.

-Remember: Head lice can infest all people regardless of age, race and socioeconomic status or hygiene practices.
+Remember, head lice can infest all people regardless of age, race and socioeconomic status or hygiene practices.
 No disease or health risks have been associated with head lice.
 It is important to avoid treatments (of individuals or the environment) that pose a greater risk than the condition of head lice.

-Repeat treatment with the pediculicidal product
+4) Repeat treatment with the pediculicidal product

-No treatment is 100% effective.
+No treatment is 100 percent effective.
 Some nits may survive the initial treatment and hatch live nymphs.
 Retreat nine days after the initial treatment if not otherwise specified on the product label.
 A second treatment with the pediculicidal product should kill any newly hatched nymphs prior to them maturing into lice and gaining their ability to lay new nits.

-- The procedure outlined on page 16 should be repeated. - All precautions and safety guidelines discussed on pages 12-21 should be followed
+- The procedure outline on page 13 should be repeated. - All precautions and safety guidelines discussed on pages 12 to 17 should be followed.